shmegb/Womanium-CataraQt/README.md

 # Womanium-CataraQt
-Quantum-powered Cataract Detection :  Learn Quantum and save eyes
+Quantum-powered Cataract Detection :  Learn Quantum and Save Eyes

 Welcome to the Womanium-CataraQt repo